Productivity and Corporate Wellness

 How To Improve Productivity and Wellness

 Encourage your managers and their teams to change together.
 Ask them to identify their specific local barriers to productivity and time management.
-By encouraging engagement employees will be more committed to making and sustaining any improvements.
+Encourage engagement so that people will be more committed to making improvements.
 This can strengthen relationships as people work together towards a common purpose.

-Managers and their teams need to be empowered and supported to make the changes.
-The organisation also needs to be committed to making the changes identified.
+Managers and their teams need to be empowered and supported to make changes.

 Quick Tips To Improve Productivity

 Some of the changes identified may take time to achieve.
-But there are many practical changes an organisation can make quickly for very little cost.
+But here are some quick changes to consider:

 - Provide clarity around everyday roles and responsibilities